Living on the Right Frequency

 a soul am I, soaring on wings to the heights.

-The Disciple’s Invocation draws attention to four points the pupil must bear in mind: 1.
+The Disciple’s Invocation emphasizes four key points that the pupil must remember: 1.
 The pupil is an incarnate soul and must be governed entirely by this awareness.
-2. The pupil carries out a particular duty in life, which the soul lays down before the physical body is created.
-This life duty is usually called dharma.
-3. Only love is present in the emotional body.
-4. Complete peace reigns in the mental body, illuminated by spiritual light.
+2. The pupil has a specific duty in life, which the soul establishes before the physical body is created.
+This life duty is commonly referred to as dharma.
+3. Only love exists in the emotional body.
+4. Complete peace prevails in the mental body, illuminated by spiritual light.
 This can be represented as a triangle:

 Figure 4.3: The thoughtforms of the disciple while reciting the Disciple’s Invocation

-It is sufficient to make contact with the forces of the soul because the soul, on its plane, will see to all other internal connections.
+Contacting the forces of the soul is sufficient, as the soul, on its plane, will manage all other internal connections.

 Third stage: The pupil generates a clear thought form of the part of the plan revealed to him.
-These thought forms must be kept clear whether the pupil calls them forth as stationary images or sequences of events.
+These thought forms must remain clear whether the pupil evokes them as stationary images or sequences of events.

-For a highly trained disciple with a strong soul connection, the process’s first, second, and third stages merge into a single whole.
-He calls forth his thought form of the plan Without needing to connect himself with his soul (because he is in constant conscious contact with it).
-He does not need to use any particular meditation position.
+For a highly trained disciple with a strong soul connection, the process’s first, second, and third stages merge into a unified whole.
+He calls forth his thought form of the plan without needing to connect with his soul (because he is constantly in contact with it).
+He does not require a specific meditation position.

-Fourth stage: Inhaling.
-The pupil draws to himself the forces of his soul, bringing his meditation into harmony with his soul’s meditation.
+Fourth stage: Inhaling, the pupil draws the forces of his soul toward himself, aligning his meditation with the meditation of his soul.

-Fifth stage: The pupil holds his breath.
-All his perception is concentrated in his head.
-His thought forms (of his part of the plan) are kept steady.
+Fifth stage: The pupil holds his breath, concentrating all his perception in his head.
+His thoughts about his part of the plan remain steady.

 4.3 The Mysteries of the Sounding